 What are your interests outside of school?

 Being well versed in your subject and in instructional strategies is important, but it’s also important to be well rounded.
-Your free time activities provide a clue to the type of above-and-beyond moves that will recharge you instead of draining your energy.
-As a fourth grade teacher, I was able to motivate students by promising a short caricature lesson at the end of the day – a skill I learned during a summer job in college.
+The activities you do in your free time offer clues to the types of above-and-beyond moves that will recharge you instead of draining your energy.
+As a fourth grade teacher, I was able to motivate students by promising a short caricature lesson at the end of the day.
+This was a skill I had learned during a summer job in college, found relaxing, and was eager to share with my students.
 Other teachers have sparked enthusiasm by playing guitar in class, or sponsoring clubs based on common interests.

 What are your “disinterests?”

 Extra effort can pay off, but beware of signing on to spend personal time on activities you hate.
 As an un-athletic, uncoordinated person with negative memories of childhood sports, I realized too late it was a bad idea to start a fourth grade soccer team.
-It turns out that coaching team sports not only involved standing in the sun for hours, but also scheduling games, ordering uniforms, getting insurance, and trying to get the kids to stop arguing over whether a play was fair, which is surprisingly hard to do when your only knowledge of a sport comes from a For Dummies guide book.
+It turns out that coaching team sports not only involved standing in the sun for hours, but also scheduling games, ordering uniforms, getting insurance, and trying to get the kids to stop arguing over whether a play was fair – which was surprisingly hard to do when everything you know about a sport comes from a For Dummies guidebook.
 Extra curricular volunteer activities should never feel like more of a chore than your actual job requirements.

 What personal challenges have you overcome?